Kurrawong/pycsw-testclient/README.md

 ## Use

+### Configure the testing parameters

+You need a file called `config.yml` in the root directory of the repository that gives the testing parameters, such as server location.

+There is an example file - `config-example.yml` - that can be copied to `config.yml`, have it's values altered, and used.

-Run the tests from the command line.
+### Run the tests from the command line

 From within the root folder of the repository, with the application's dependencies installed on the available Python environment, run: